GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/add-manifest/index.md

 When your app first launches on mobile, it can take a moment for the browser to spin up, and the initial content to begin rendering.
-Instead of showing a white screen that may look to the user like the app is stall, the browser will show a splash screen, until the first paint.
+Instead of showing a white screen that may look to the user like the app is stalled, the browser will show a splash screen until the first paint.

-Chrome will automatically creates the splash screen from the manifest properties, including:
+Chrome automatically creates the splash screen from the manifest properties, specifically:

 * `name`
 * `background_color`